Cperez2187/paideia-tribune/content/posts/2018-11-01--promises-made-by-my-father/index.md

 You, my friend, have a heavenly inheritance.
 One that can be accessed in this life and the one to come.

-> *Proverbs 13:22 “A good man leaves and inheritance to his children’s children.”*
+> *Proverbs 13:22 “A good man leaves an inheritance to his children’s children.”*

 Our Father has left us a wonderful will.
 That will consist of 66 books that contain over 8,000 promises.